LHNCBC/ucum-lhc/README.md

 # ucum-lhc
 LHC implementation of UCUM validation and conversion services.

-This is a work-in-progress so more capabilities will probably be introduced.
+This is a work in progress so more capabilities will probably be introduced.

 ## Check out the Demo page